-We are Project Business Experts at ADEACA.
-So, what do we mean by “Project Business”, how is that different than Project Management, and why is that important?
+We are Project Business Experts at Adeaca.
+So, what do we mean by “Project Business” and how is that different than Project Management?
 The point of this article is to properly define Project Business as a category of business, and to demonstrate why it is an important concept to improve business results.

 Defining Project Business

 Project Business companies organize their primary business activities in projects.
 They are sometimes called project-based, project-driven or project-centric companies.
 These companies operate in project-driven industries such as Architecture, Engineering & Construction, ETO Manufacturing, and Professional Services – we call these Project Industries at Adeaca.
 Project Businesses span many traditional industry labels, but they have the same fundamental business practice – they deliver projects for their customers.

 The Difference Between Project Management and Project Business